donaldguy/chezmoi/assets/chezmoi.io/docs/reference/templates/github-functions/gitHubReleases.md

-# `gitHubReleases` *owner-repo*
+# `gitHubReleases` *host-owner-repo*

-`gitHubReleases` calls the GitHub API to retrieve the first page of releases for the given *owner-repo*, returning structured data as defined by the [GitHub Go API bindings](https://pkg.go.dev/github.com/google/go-github/v57/github#RepositoryRelease).
+`gitHubReleases` calls the GitHub API to retrieve the first page of releases for the given *host-owner-repo*, returning structured data as defined by the [GitHub Go API bindings](https://pkg.go.dev/github.com/google/go-github/v57/github#RepositoryRelease).

-Calls to `gitHubReleases` are cached so calling `gitHubReleases` with the same *owner-repo* will only result in one call to the GitHub API.
+Calls to `gitHubReleases` are cached so calling `gitHubReleases` with the same *host-owner-repo* will only result in one call to the GitHub API.

 !!! example